Generator Labs: Blacklist and Certificate Monitoring for Email and Infrastructure Teams

 See our API Reference for a complete list of all the Python SDK features.

-Your account security is extremely important to us here at RBLTracker.
+Your account security is extremely important to us here at Generator Labs.
 Since our initial inception, we’ve supported two-factor authentication using the Clef application, which provided an easy-to-use two-factor authentication, and single sign-on application.

 With the recent news that Clef will be shutting down its services in early June (you can read all about it on the Clef blog), we’ve opted to remove support for it early, and implement an alternative two-factor authentication option using TOTP (Time-Based One-Time Passwords), a standard that won’t be going anywhere anytime soon.